SofaComplianceRobotics/Emio.lab_empty/data/meshes/centerparts/README.md

-You should add your legs file in this folder.
+If you design your part (connector), you should add your part's files in this folder.

 For a connector you should provide:
 1. A surface mesh in the `stl` format for the visualization.